 - Communication (methods, uses, frequency, protocols, etc.)

 - Team performance measures

 - Team issues and conflict management

-- Team assembled, Initiate and Align worksheet completed.
+- Team assembled, Initiate and Align worksheet and draft charter completed.